Robin Lake will be presenting in this session on the role of charter schools in overhauling school districts.

 Our next Washington Education Innovation Forum will feature Jen Davis Wickens, Chief Regional Officer for Summit Public Schools, and Sarah Satinover, Summit’s Director of Growth.

-On November 14, 2013, the Washington Education Innovation Forum featured Summit Public School's Jen Davis Wickens, soon to be Chief Regional Officer, Sarah Satinover, Director of Growth, and Diego Arambula, Chief Growth Officer.
+On November 14, 2013, the Washington Education Innovation Forum featured Summit Public School's Jen Davis Wickens, Chief Regional Officer, Sarah Satinover, Director of Growth, and Diego Arambula, Chief Growth Officer.

 - 1 of 5